bmancini55/building-lightning/src/advanced/swap_out.md

 }
 ```

 When we find a transaction that spends the HTLC outpoint, it means that the requestor has spent the output using the preimage path.
 We need to extract the preimage so we can settle the incoming hold invoice.
 We do this with the [`processClaimTransaction`](https://github.com/bmancini55/building-lightning-advanced/blob/e6a505c80e3cc719d50361d614f2ea8954916576/exercises/swap-out/service/RequestManager.ts#L158) method of the `RequestManager` which simply extracts the preimage from the witness data that was used to claim the HTLC.
-If you recall from the previous section when the claim transaction is build the witness data used to spend the HTLC UTXO is `[<claim_sig>, <claim_pubkey>, <preimage>, <htlc_script>]`.
+If you recall from the previous section that the claim transaction has witness data that spends the HTLC: `[<claim_sig>, <claim_pubkey>, <preimage>, <htlc_script>]`.

 ```typescript
 protected async processClaimTransaction(input: Bitcoind.Input, request: Request) {